opendocsg/slw-judgments-backfill/2013_SGHC_245/report.md

 52     Regarding the degree of knowledge required, reasonable belief rather than absolute knowledge is enough to start the time running: _Lian Kok Hong_ at [41]:

  What then is the degree of knowledge required?
 In [ Haward v Fawcetts [2006] 1 WLR 682 ("Haward") ], the House of Lords held that knowledge does not mean knowing for certain and beyond possibility of contradiction (see, for example, Haward at [9]).
 The same position has been adopted locally.
 It suffices to refer to only one of such cases.
-In [ Prosperland Pte Ltd v Civic Construction Pte Ltd [2004] 4 SLR(R) 129], the High Court approvingly referred to Halford v
+In [ Prosperland Pte Ltd v Civic Construction Pte Ltd <span class="citation">[2004] 4 SLR(R) 129</span>], the High Court approvingly referred to Halford v

  Brookes [1991] 1WLR 428, where Lord Donaldson of Lymington MR noted at 443 as follows: